 Victoria (not her real name) was in her mid-30s and working successfully at a major international organization when her mental illness presented its first symptoms.
 It would eventually cost Victoria her career and land her in a decades-long cycle of joblessness, poverty and homelessness.
 In 2007, an apartment and support became available to her through Anne Frank House.
 Victoria's years of struggle to regain her dignity and self-respect reached a turning point.
 According to Victoria, “Anne Frank House restored the middle-class life I’d lost to mental illness."

-Since coming to AFH, Marty (not his real name) has earned his GED from the University of the District of Columbia and proudly displays his cap and gown on the wall of his apartment.
+Since coming to AFH, Daniel has earned his GED from the University of the District of Columbia and proudly displays his cap and gown on the wall of his apartment.
 He is an artist whose paintings hang in his apartment.
 Friendship Place, a non-profit supporting the homeless, has given notecards with his drawings to major donors.
-Marty also puts his talent to work on an occasional, much-valued notecard of appreciation to Anne Frank House.
-On weekends, Marty goes to free art events with neighbors in his building.
+Daniel also puts his talent to work on an occasional, much-valued notecard of appreciation to Anne Frank House.
+On weekends, Daniel goes to free art events with neighbors in his building.